ServerDeveloper9447/express-routes-handler/readme.md

 handler.keeptrack(app,/* Omittable too => */(data) => {
     console.log(data)
 },/*Here lies the omitttable config*/)
-// This also must be put before the handler(app,'./routes') function
+// This must be put before the handler(app,'./routes') function
 ```
 ---
 What may the config contain.
 (Already filled keys are default values)